-You can apply for a fuel tax exemption for permitted activities in Yukon.
+You can apply for a fuel tax exemption for permitted activities in the Yukon.
 With an exemption permit number, you can get point-of-sale tax exemptions.
-This applies to eligible fuels at any authorized agent in Yukon.
+This applies to eligible fuels at any authorized agent in the Yukon.

 There are two types of tax exemptions: